“Are you lost, little lamb?”

 GM: Aimee leads on.

 Caroline: In spite of herself, Caroline is in the swing of the party by the time the show rolls around, enjoying every absurdity of it.
 Every excess.
 She laughs hard and loud.
 She wants to laugh.
-Wants those traumatic memories of the shooting, all those ‘what ifs’, to briefly slip away, along with years of control.
+Wants those traumatic memories of the shooting, all those ‘what ifs’, to slip away, along with years of control.
 Not enough to leap into it, but certainly enough to laugh and observe.
 She floats through the shows, an observer, a part yet apart.

 Friday comes the float parade:

 GM: Following the float parade are the boys on parade: rows and rows of shirtless, pants-less men in tight thongs and garish feathers.
 Most of them are probably gay, but they’re no less incredible to oggle.
 More than a few whistle or make humorous catcalls about what a “choir girl” like her is doing at an event like this.
 All the while, the drinks continue to flow.
-New Orleans has very loose open container laws: so long as it isn’t made of glass, people can drink as much as they want in the streets.
+New Orleans has notoriously loose open container laws: so long as it isn’t made of glass, people can drink as much as they want in the streets.

 Caroline: Caroline is conservative, but not a prude.
 She takes the gropings in stride as part of the writhing mass of humanity.
 Every pinch keeps her mind off the last few days.
 Besides, she asked for it a bit…